 CT Angiography (CTA)

-Computed tomography angiography (CTA) uses an injection of iodine-rich contrast material and CT scanning to help diagnose and evaluate blood vessel disease or related conditions, such as aneurysms or blockages.
+Computed tomography angiography (CTA) uses an injection of contrast material into your blood vessels and CT scanning to help diagnose and evaluate blood vessel disease or related conditions, such as aneurysms or blockages.
+CTA is typically performed in a radiology department or an outpatient imaging center.

-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you're taking, and allergies.
-You will be instructed to not eat or drink anything several hours beforehand.
-If you have a known allergy to contrast material, your doctor may prescribe medications to reduce the risk of an allergic reaction.
-These medications must be taken 12 hours prior to your exam.
+Tell your doctor if there is a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you are taking, and allergies.
+You will be instructed not to eat or drink anything several hours beforehand.
+If you have a known allergy to contrast material, your doctor may prescribe medications to take before the CTA exam to reduce the risk of an allergic reaction.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 If you are breastfeeding, talk to your doctor about how to proceed.

 - What is CT Angiography?